serhiy-smirnov/CarND-Traffic-Sign-Classifier-Project/README.md

 The model was able to correctly guess 7 of the 10 traffic signs, which gives an accuracy of 70%.

+In average the accuracy with this new dataset differs from the accuracy with the test data set by ~24% (70% vs 94.2%)

+This is quite a lot!
+The model has indeed problems with the images I mentioned above, but not only.

+I can think about the following improvements:
+* Augment the training data set with rotated/flipped/squizzed images to make model more comfortable with deformed images
+* Try other regularization technics, like Batch normalization
+* Increase size of the training data set

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)